Keep Up to Date

 - Cover your sneeze or cough with a tissue and dispose of the tissue into the garbage.
 Immediately wash your hands with soap and water or an alcohol-based hand rub.

-- Clean ‘high-touch’ surfaces on a regular basis (doorknobs, light switches, taps, door handles, countertops).
+- Clean ‘high-touch’ surfaces regularly (doorknobs, light switches, taps, door handles, countertops).
 These surfaces can also include money/cash, doorknobs, handrails, elevator buttons, light switches, cabinet handles, faucet handles, tables, countertops and electronics.
-In child and youth settings, such surfaces may also include toys and play/sports equipment.
+In child and youth settings, such surfaces may include toys and play/sports equipment.

-- Wear a mask or face shield when in public.
+- Consider wearing a mask or face shield when in public.

-Cleaning your house and hands is one of the best defences when it comes to preventing any sickness.
+Cleaning your house and hands is one of the best ways to prevent any sickness.

-- Clean high-touch areas each day, and after you have a guest in your home.
+- Clean high-touch areas daily and after you have a guest in your home.

 - Always follow the directions on the label of your cleaning products, check the expiry date of products that you use and check to see if the product has a disinfecting agent in the ingredients.